VinniTheP00h/SpaceBattles-UI-Fix/README.md

 2. Download spacebattles-23-ui-fix.css.
 3. Import the downloaded file to that extension, or create a new UserStyle and copy file's contents to it.

+# Old UI Fix
+Currently the recreated old theme has a number of minor issues, such as miscolored buttons.
+They are fixed in spacebattles-old-ui-fix.css, usage is same as described above.

 # Update policy
 I don't guarantee any updates to this repo should it break or a potential improvement be found.
 However you are welcome to modify this code in any way you see fit